itsoluwatobby/twitter-backend-clone/README.md

 * [x] Commenting on tweets
 * [x] Edit comment on tweets
 * [x] delete comment on tweets
+* [x] delete comments and responses by tweets author
 * [x] Like and unlike comments on tweets
 * [x] Replying comments on comment
 * [x] Edit response on comment